ncuesta/api-doc/README.en.md

 ### Links expansion

-By providing the `expand` [resource modifier](#resource-modifiers), the linked resources of a document could also be retrieved in a single request to the server.
+By providing the `expand` [resource modifier](#resource-modifiers), the linked resources of a document can also be retrieved in a single request to the server.
 In a quick overview, the `expand` attribute indicates which links should also be retrieved and injected into the document as new attributes.

 #### Syntax